OriginalMistake/SDP-Compliance-Tool/README.md

 1. **Upload & Parsing:** Raw CSVs drop into designated slots, automatically stripping metadata headers based on offset rules in `config.py`.
 2. **Key Matching:** Normalises hostnames (uppercase, strips domain suffixes) to cross-reference data.
-3. **Threshold Check:** Flags devices with 1 or more missing updates OR 14 or more days inactive.
+3. **Threshold Check:** Flags devices with 1 or more missing updates OR 14 or more days inactive. *Based on default*
 4. **Execution:** Submits concurrent API payload requests to SDP to fetch open tickets or create new ones.

 ---

 ## 💬 Issues & Support

-If you encounter a bug, have a feature request, or run into issues with report formatting:
+If you encounter a bug, have a feature request or run into issues with report formatting:

 1. **Check existing issues:** Search the GitHub Issues tab to see if it has already been reported.
 2. **Open a new issue:** Provide details about expected vs. actual behavior, along with relevant error logs (ensuring no sensitive data or credentials are included).